carmenbianca/report-liferay/report.md

 sections here---one for each prong of the two-pronged approach.
 A bullet list is chosen for its simplicity.

+TODO: Scavenge rest of report for more words.

 ## Inbound

 - When a new dependency is added to Liferay, or when a dependency has its